Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## Planned Enhancements

-- Orbital burn planning interface (UI + node system)
+- Integration of atmospheric drag (currently in development)
-- Delta-v and fuel mass modeling
+- Orbital burn planning and delta-v/fuel mass modeling
-- Add perturbation forces (J2, drag, solar pressure)
+- Perturbation forces including J2 and solar pressure
-- Performance scaling using Barnes-Hut for large body counts
+- Enhanced performance and scaling via Barnes-Hut algorithm for increased object counts

 ---

 ## Limitations

-- No atmospheric drag or decay modeling
+- Atmospheric drag and orbital decay modeling are currently experimental and nearing integration.
 - Earth is fixed; no back-reaction from satellite mass
 - No relativistic corrections
-- Simplified collision behavior (non-elastic removal)
+- Simplified collision handling (objects removed on collision without detailed physical interaction).

 ---